 of our watching the atmosphere.
 But it is why the science, which took a wrong

-turning 150 years ago, cannot possibly get back on track, and even today can
+turning 150 years ago, and now has made incorrect investments, cannot get back on track, and even today can

 only describe the weather as it is happening.
 At best, through their own